factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/optimistic-locking.md

 type = "docs"
 +++

-Whenever you need to make business decisions, you need a model to base those decisions on.
-Most of the time it is important that this model is consistent and up to date with the Facts published at the time the decision takes place.
+To make business decisions, you need a model to base those decisions on.
+In most cases, it is important that this model is consistent with the facts published at the time of the decision and that the model is up to date.

+For example, we want to ensure that the username is unique for the whole system.
-Think of a use case like making sure that UserNames in a system are unique.
-In (potentially) distributed applications and especially in eventsourced applications this can be a challenging problem.
+In case of (potentially) distributed applications and especially in case of eventsourced applications, this can be a difficult problem.
 For sure what you want to avoid is pessimistic locking for all sorts of reasons, which leaves us with optimistic locking as a choice.

-On a general level, optimistic locking tries to make a change and to write that change or, if something relevant that might invalidate this change in between, discard the change and try again taking the new state into account.
+On a general level, optimistic locking:
+* **tries** *to make a change* and then *to write that change* **or**
+* if something happens in the meantime that could invalidate this change, *discard the change* and **try again** taking the new state into account.

-Often this is done by adding a versionId or timestamp to a particular Entity/Aggregate to detect concurrent changes.
+Often this is done by adding a `versionId` or `timestamp` to a particular Entity/Aggregate to detect concurrent changes.

 This process can be *repeated until the change is either successful or definitively unsuccessful and needs to be rejected*.